Resilience of Entanglement-Induced Coordination in Adversarial Environments: The Team-Based Quantum Sabotage Game: Results

 \section{Results}

-This section presents the outcomes of our experimental simulations, comparing classical and quantum sabotage strategies under various conditions.
-We analyze accumulated scores, effectiveness distributions, and the impact of quantum noise to provide insights into the advantages and limitations of quantum-enhanced strategies.
+This section presents the outcomes of our simulations, comparing classical and quantum sabotage strategies under various conditions.
+We analyze accumulated scores, effectiveness distributions, and the impact of quantum noise to characterize coordination signatures induced by entanglement.

-To evaluate strategic effectiveness, we first established a theoretical upper bound using the Hybrid Adaptive Heuristic (HAH), as shown in Figures \ref{fig:classical_accumulated} and \ref{fig:classical_effectiveness}.
-This benchmark, which pairs perfect coordination with an adaptive rule, ${\text{demonstrated a substantial}}$ advantage for the 3Q W-state (Mean: 1.96) and 2Q Bell-state (Mean: 0.86) over their classical counterparts (3C Mean: 0.08; 2C Mean: 0.04).

-We then evaluated the practical "Pure Measurement" strategy using Qiskit circuits in an ideal, noise-free environment.
-Figure~\ref{fig:realworld_accumulated} shows quantum teams utilizing 3Q W-state entanglement consistently outperform the 3C classical teams.
-Their superior accumulated scores demonstrate the ability to execute coordinated sabotage.
-The effectiveness score distribution in Figure~\ref{fig:realworld_effectiveness} further supports this finding, showing that the 3Q W-state team (Mean: 0.30) achieves a mean effectiveness nearly four times higher than the 3C classical team (Mean: 0.08).
-The 2Q Bell-state (Mean: 0.08) also outperforms its 2C classical counterpart (Mean: 0.04), establishing a clear baseline quantum advantage.

-While quantum strategies provide a significant advantage in ideal conditions, they are inherently sensitive to quantum noise.
-To investigate this, we applied three standard noise models: depolarizing noise, amplitude noise, and bit-flip errors.
-As shown in the line graph of Figure~\ref{fig:manual_noise_accumulated}, quantum performance is eroded as noise is introduced, with the dashed-line (noisy) trajectories falling below the solid-line (ideal) ones.
-However, the effectiveness score distribution in Figure~\ref{fig:manual_noise_effectiveness} illustrates that despite this erosion, the mean effectiveness for the quantum teams remains positive and well above the classical baseline, demonstrating partial robustness.

-To examine the impact of real-world quantum noise, we simulated the Quantum Sabotage Game using the calibrated noise model from an IBM Quantum processor (\textit{ibm\_kyiv}).
-This is the key test of practical viability.
-The accumulated score results in Figure~\ref{fig:ibm_noise_accumulated} confirm that the quantum advantage persists.
-Both the 3Q W-state and 2Q Bell-state teams maintain a clear positive trajectory, while their classical counterparts fluctuate around zero.
-Figure~\ref{fig:ibm_noise_effectiveness} quantifies this: the 3Q W-state (Mean: 0.28) and 2Q Bell-state (Mean: 0.24) retain a large portion of their ideal-case advantage and decisively outperform the 3C (Mean: 0.08) and 2C (Mean: 0.04) classical teams.
-This confirms that the coordination advantage is not just theoretical but survives in a realistic NISQ-era noise environment.

-Table~\ref{tab:effectiveness_comparison} summarizes the mean and accumulated effectiveness scores across the key simulation conditions. ${\text{The comparison highlights}}$ the overall impact of quantum noise on sabotage performance, showing that quantum strategies, particularly those employing W-state entanglement, retain a marked advantage over classical teams, although the magnitude of this advantage decreases under real-world noise.

-From these results, several consistent trends emerge.
-Quantum strategies demonstrate superior sabotage effectiveness in ideal environments, with 3-qubit W-state entanglement providing enhanced coordination.
-As noise intensifies, this advantage weakens, yet even under realistic hardware-level imperfections, the quantum teams maintain a significant performance gap over classical teams.
-This finding underscores the dual nature of quantum advantage: it is sensitive to noise, but for small-scale entanglement (2--3 qubits), it is robust enough to be demonstrably effective.